-- K2.
-If you wish to sit an examination at a non-established examination centre (usually outside Europe) you may be liable to pay an additional international examination fee for any module that has an examination as the examinable component.
-This includes resits. - K3.
-Postgraduate students taking resit exams, postponed resit exams, or re-submitting Endof-Module Assessments may need to pay a resit/resubmission fee.
-Please contact your Student Support Team for further information. - K4.
-If you have registered on a residential school module or a module which includes an embedded residential school you are liable for any additional expenses that you may incur in connection with your attendance at that residential school.
+- J3.
+Postgraduate students taking resit exams, postponed resit exams, or re-submitting End-of-Module Assessments may need to pay a resit/resubmission fee.
+Please contact your Student Support Team for further information. - J4.
+If you have registered for a residential school module or a module which includes an embedded residential school you are liable for any additional expenses that you may incur in connection with your attendance at that residential school.
 The Open University will not reimburse any such expenses.